Multi Cultural

 Why Rhino?

-I discovered the brutality of shark finning — a practice hidden behind the prestige of shark fin soup.
+My journey with wildlife activism began under the waters of Southeast Asia.
+While living and working in Malaysia, I discovered the brutality of shark finning — a practice hidden behind the prestige of shark fin soup.
 As a scuba diver, I witnessed illegal fishing firsthand.
 I became active against shark finning, inspiring my students in Kuala Lumpur to push for shark fin to be removed from menus.
 Yet even with victories, I realized how deeply the mad, entrenched beliefs about animals and their supposed medicinal powers, ran.

 In 2013, in South Africa, I was confronted with the staggering crisis of rhino poaching.
 I began to dig deeper.
 Volunteering at rhino sanctuaries, I felt a profound connection to these gentle creatures.
 Their presence — patient, powerful, vulnerable — changed how I perceived the world.

 I began leveraging my professional network to make a tangible difference.
-Every conversation I held, became
+Every conversation I held, became an opportunity to channel resources into rhino protection.

 Rhinos are a living reminder that presence, patience, and humility matter, and that when you commit